≡ Menu

 Can I qualify for life insurance if I have received a Cardiac Pacemaker (artificial)?

-Yes, individuals who have received an artificial cardiac pacemaker can and often will qualify for a traditional term or whole life insurance policy.
-The only problem is that many of the pre-existing medical conditions which could lead one to require an artificial pacemaker are quite serious.
-These “types” of life insurance applications can become pretty complicated pretty quickly.
+Yes, individuals who have received an artificial cardiac pacemaker can and often will qualify for a traditional term or whole-life insurance policy.
+The only problem is that many of the pre-existing medical conditions that could lead to one requiring an artificial pacemaker are pretty severe.
+These “types” of life insurance applications can become quite complicated quickly.

 It’s also why…

-Even though it may be “theoretically” possible for someone to be able to qualify for a no medical exam term life insurance policy with an artificial heart valve because these “types” of policies tend to be more difficult to qualify for we here at IBUSA will usually advise against applying for one simply because one’s chances of been approved are usually quite slim.
+Even though it may be “theoretically” possible for someone to qualify for a no-medical-exam term life insurance policy with an artificial heart valve because these “types” of policies tend to be more challenging to prepare for, we here at IBUSA will usually advise against applying for one simply because one’s chances of being approved are generally quite slim.

 Why do life insurance companies care if I have received a Cardiac Pacemaker (Artificial)?

-You can pretty much bet that any time an individual has been diagnosed with a pre-existing medical condition that affects the heart, most (if not all) of the best life insurance companies are going to be interested in learning more about that condition.
+You can bet that any time an individual has been diagnosed with a pre-existing medical condition that affects the heart, most (if not all) of the best life insurance companies will be interested in learning more about that condition.

-This is exactly what we’ll find when trying to assist an individual who has received a Cardiac Pacemaker.
-Only in cases like these, what we’ll usually find is that because the “pacemaker” is the treatment for a condition and not the condition itself, most applications like these will focus more on “why” you needed to receive a pacemaker.
+And this is precisely what we find when assisting an individual who has received a Cardiac Pacemaker.
+Only in cases like these do we usually find that the “pacemaker” is the treatment for a condition and not the condition itself; most applications like these will focus more on “why” you need to receive a pacemaker.
+And whether or not it’s improved your overall health!

-It has helped to improve your overall health!
-This is why it makes sense just to take a moment to examine what an artificial pacemaker is as well as briefly list some conditions which might cause one to need an artificial cardiac pacemaker.
+This is why it makes sense to take a moment to examine what an artificial pacemaker is and briefly list some conditions that might cause one to need an artificial cardiac pacemaker.

 Artificial Cardiac Pacemaker Defined: